Being prepared with an up to date resume is great insurance - for both planned and unexpected changes in your career

 The individual selecting potential candidates may have reviewed many resumes, leaving enough white space allows the important information to be clear and noticeable on the initial scan of your resume.
-If providing a hard copy of your resume ensure that the printer you are using is good quality.
+When providing a hard copy of your resume ensure that the printer you are using is good quality.
 If using an email version use a standard current program that can be opened readily, such as Word.
 Use a font size of 10 or 12.
 Do not try and fit more information on the page by decreasing the font size.
 You will make the reviewer want to stop reading if they are getting eye strain.

 Keep the paragraphs short and to the point.

 Use Bold font to highlight headings of categories.
 Use bullets to offset individual points.
 Think about your format from a reviewer’s standpoint.
 Make it easy on the eyes so that the most important information gets across.
 Important Technicalities (spelling and grammar): Pay attention to your spelling and grammar.
-Use spell check and grammar check, proofread it yourself and then have it proofread by several other people.
+Use spell check and grammar check, proofread it yourself, and then have it proofread by several other people.
 A resume with spelling and grammar errors will stop you from getting an interview.
 The resume is an introduction to you and your work; you do not want to make a bad first impression.

 When listing your former positions include the information the reviewer needs – and don’t sell yourself short.

 You know how big your former employers were and what they produced, but don’t assume the reviewer does.
-You should name the company, location, years worked with the company, the size and what the company did.
+You should name the company, location, years worked with the company, the size, and what the company did.
 Following that, describe the responsibilities of the role and finally highlight important achievements (use figures, percentages, quantifiable results) that you had while in that position.
 You do not have to list all the jobs that you have held.
 Go back only to the most recent and relevant positions.
 You do not have to list jobs that were held fifteen or twenty years ago, especially if they have no relevance to the position at hand.

 Begin the resume with a brief summary of who you are as a professional.

-Just listing your function will not let the reviewer know why you are the best at what you do.
+Just listing your function or title will not let the reviewer know why you are the best at what you do.
 You will need to distinguish yourself by drilling down to what you have done to make yourself marketable in your field.

 Say what you did and how you did it well.
 Think about your past roles and challenges in a results-oriented fashion.
 Prove that you did it well by listing the results.
 For example: Managed and directed a staff of 25 to increase sales at the location by 200%, resulting in a growth of 10 million from the 1st to the third quarter.
-Launched a new marketing program in the Mid West Market accounting for a 142% increase in new orders within the target market.
-Launched a new Workplace Health and Safety Program and weekly staff meetings reducing the Workplace injuries by 22% within the first year of the program.
+Launched a new marketing program in the Mid-West Market accounting for a 142% increase in new orders within the target market.
+Launched a new Workplace Health and Safety Program and weekly staff meetings reducing Workplace injuries by 22% within the first year of the program.